-In Isaiah 40:15-17 God says, “Behold, the nations are as a drop in a bucket, and are counted as the small dust on the scales; look, He lifts up the isles as a very little thing.
+In Isaiah 40:15-17 God’s Word declares, “Behold, the nations are as a drop in a bucket, and are counted as the small dust on the scales; look, He lifts up the isles as a very little thing.
 And Lebanon is not sufficient to burn, nor its beasts sufficient for a burnt offering.
 All nations before Him are as nothing, and they are counted by Him less than nothing and worthless.”

-God shows that we are not able to make any kind of image that will truly reveal who He is!
-Yet we see many images that are supposed to be representations of God in the world today, even though the Scriptures say that we should not make an image of God.
-Exodus 20:4 records, “You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.”
+Our Creator indicates that rendering any “likeness” of His image will fall abysmally short of demonstrating who and what He is!
+“You shall not make for yourself a carved image—any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth” (Exodus 20:4).

 Why?
-One reason is that God determined that He wanted to be worshipped via a higher level of comprehension—in mind and heart—than in mere visual images (Ezekiel 18:31; John 4:24).
-Furthermore, it is impossible for us as humans to fully picture the power and glory of God in our physical state.
+One reason is that God wants to be worshipped via a higher level of comprehension—in mind and heart—than in mere visual images (Ezekiel 18:31; John 4:24).

-God did reveal Himself in the form of a man, but the Scriptures show clearly that no human was allowed to see Him in His glorified state.
-After Moses had requested to see God in His glory, God said, “You cannot see My face; for no man shall see Me, and live” (Exodus 33:20).
-Moses, a faithful prophet of God, was only allowed to see God’s back (verse 23).
-Since God isn’t routinely repeating this action today, how can we come to understand Him and His glorious attributes?
+Though God has revealed Himself in the form of man, the Scriptures show clearly that no human has been allowed to see Him in His glorified state.
+After Moses requested to see God in His glory, God said, “You cannot see My face; for no man shall see Me, and live” (Exodus 33:20).
+Moses, a faithful prophet of God, was only allowed to see His back (verse 23).

-Notice that the physical world shows “His invisible attributes.”
-By looking at the world and the universe, we can get an inkling of the incredible power and glory of God.
+Notice that the physical world displays “His invisible attributes.”
+By deeply considering and meditating upon the creation, we can have an inkling of the incomprehensible glory and power of God.

-Think of the power the sun puts out compared to what man can do with our “puny” nuclear plants!
-If we could somehow harness this energy of the sun, mankind’s energy problems would disappear!
+The more scientists have discovered about the universe, the more spectacular and awe-inspiring we find it to be.
+Think of the power the sun generates compared to what man can produce with our “puny” nuclear plants!
+If we could effectively harness the energy of the sun, mankind’s energy problems would disappear.

 In Romans 11:33 Paul extols God’s greatness: “Oh, the depth of the riches both of the wisdom and knowledge of God!
 How unsearchable are His judgments and His ways past finding out!”

-The more scientists discover about the universe, the more spectacular and awe-inspiring we find it to be.God’s ways are higher than our ways.
-Mankind tries to use science to understand the universe and life.
-Life itself is unbelievably complex.
-God challenged Job about his ability compared to God’s.
+God challenged Job to compare his accomplishments and capacity for understanding to God’s.
 Job 39:26-29 states: “Does the hawk fly by your wisdom, and spread its wings toward the south?
 Does the eagle mount up at your command, and make its nest on high?
 On the rock it dwells and resides, on the crag of the rock and the stronghold.
 From there it spies out the prey; its eyes observe from afar.”

-The more scientists look into life, the more complexity they find.
-Even the “simple” cell is extremely complex.
-See more about the complexity of creation in our articles “Intelligent Design: Can Science Answer the Question, Does God Exist?”
+The more scientists examine life, the greater complexity they find.
+Even the “simple” cell is extremely sophisticated.
+You can read more about the complexity of creation in our articles “Intelligent Design: Can Science Answer the Question, Does God Exist?”
 “Irreducible Complexity” and “Origin of Life: Are Single Cells Really Simple?”

 The more scientists discover about the universe, the more spectacular and awe-inspiring we find it to be.
 David said, “The heavens declare the glory of God; and the firmament shows His handiwork” (Psalm 19:1).

 In 1 Corinthians 2:9 Paul states, “Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him.”
-God’s plan includes a time of peace, prosperity, goodness and eternal life!
-These promises are so great and good that they cannot be fully described in human terms.
+God’s plan assures harmony, prosperity and eternal life for everyone who chooses to live His way.
+He promises solutions of a spiritual nature, so extraordinarily good that they defy full human description!